 California-blend gasoline in Los Angeles weakened for a second day against futures after Tesoro Corp.
-(TSO) was said to start a hydrotreater at the Los Angeles refinery that was shut for maintenance.
+(TSO:US) was said to start a hydrotreater at the Los Angeles refinery that was shut for maintenance.

 Tesoro’s 97,000-barrel-a-day Los Angeles refinery started the hydrotreater, which removes sulfur and other impurities from refined oil products, over the weekend after a week of planned work, a person familiar with the plant’s operations said today.
 Tina Barbee, a Tesoro spokeswoman at the company’s headquarters, didn’t immediately return an e-mailed request for comment.

 California-blend gasoline, or Carbob, in Los Angeles dropped 1.5 cents to a premium of 53.5 cents a gallon against futures traded on the New York Mercantile Exchange, according to data compiled by Bloomberg.
 Prompt delivery fell 5.68 cents to $3.494 a gallon.